As the future of rent overcharge cases hangs in the balance, two major rent-overcharge cases have attained class certification.

 A lawsuit alleging that landlord The Scharfman Organization overcharged tenants while receiving J-51 tax benefits at a Washington Heights building received class certification last week.

-Four days later, a similar case alleging that landlord Chestnut Holdings overcharged more than a hundred tenants at a Hamilton Heights building also received class certification.
+Four days later, a similar case alleging that landlord Chestnut Holdings overcharged two tenants and possibly more than a hundred others at a Hamilton Heights building also received class certification.

 The two lawsuits were brought by the tenant-advocate group Housing Rights Initiative.
 Aaron Carr, executive director and founder of HRI, said the class certifications in the two cases “couldn’t come at a better time.”